-According to the FPT TUD EXT.1 (Trusted update) TSS of [ST] disection 7.1.1 "TOE SFR compliance rationale", the TOE firmware update image can be obtained electronically from the HP Inc. Software Depot kiosk.
+According to the TSS (entry FPT\TUD\EXT.1(Trusted update) of Table 40 in [ST]\1), the TOE firmware update image can be obtained electronically from the HP Inc. Software Depot kiosk.
 The download is digitally signed by HP using RSA 2048-bit and SHA2-256 algorithms which can be verified using the factory-installed HP certificate.
 Once downloaded, the image can be uploaded to the TOE via the EWS interface, which verifies the digitally signed update image using the RSA 2048-bit and SHA2-256 algorithms and the factory-installed certificate.
 The TOE will not install the update if the signature verification fails.